acntech/vagrant-basic/xubuntu/README.md

 # AcnTech Xubuntu
-AcnTech Xubuntu box based on Xubuntu Desktop 19.10 64-bit installed on a 100 GB disk.
+AcnTech Xubuntu box based on Xubuntu Desktop 21.10 64-bit installed on a 100 GB disk.

-Created with Vagrant 2.2.6 and VirtualBox 6.0.14.
+Created with Vagrant 2.2.19 and VirtualBox 6.1.30.

-### Packcaging
-Package with `vagrant package --base "AcnTech Xubuntu"`

 ### Usage
 See box on Vagrant Cloud: [acntech/xubuntu](https://app.vagrantup.com/acntech/boxes/xubuntu).